galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 adducts and fragments using the R package CAMERA ({% cite CAMERA %}).
 This set of functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.

 To be able to process your MS/MS datas, we need to start with the peakpicking of MS datas.
 One Galaxy Training already explains how to process with your MS datas.
 You should follow this link and complete this tutorial : [Mass spectrometry: LC-MS analysis](https://galaxyproject.github.io/training-material/topics/metabolomics/tutorials/lcms/tutorial.html).
+For MS/MS analysis you don't really need to finish this previous tutorial but for a better understanding of your datas, it is recommanded.
+In this tutorial, you just have to compute your datas with the following steps briefly describe in the *hands-on* part.

 > ### {% icon hands_on %} Hands-on: Resume of the XCMS preprocessing
 >